crispinprojects/talkcalendar/README.md

 ![](talkcalendar-trixie-export.png)

 When Trixie is released I will move the Talk Calendar code based to the updated GTK version and put the Bookworm version into maintenance mode.
+At the moment the Bookworm version has the latest speech synthesis code base.

 ### Building on Fedora